 Our annual Business Plan establishes additional projects and priority work areas that are specific to the practising year.
-Each priority in the Business Plan is linked to the regulatory objectives in the Legal Services Act 2007, the improvement of specified consumer outcomes, and the achievement of one or more of the objectives in our midterm strategy.
-Our current mid-term strategy expires at the end of this year, so we will be working toward a new mid-term strategy in 2024.
-A draft of that strategy has been provided with this consultation for feedback.

-Our proposed Business Plan for 2024 has also been provided with this consultation.
-The priorities in the Business Plan, together with the core regulatory work described above, constitute the full programme of activity that is funded through your practising fees.
+Each priority in the Business Plan is linked to the achievement of one or more of the objectives in our mid-term strategy, to the regulatory objectives in the Legal Services Act 2007, and the improvement of specified consumer outcomes.
+Our proposed Business Plan for 2025 is available with this consultation.
+The priorities in the Business Plan, together with the core regulatory work described above, constitute the full programme of activity that is funded through your practising fee.

-In 2022 we delivered all our Business Plan priorities except one (which was deprioritised early in the year based on our research findings).
-A summary of the anticipated and actual benefits of our 2022 work programme is available with this consultation.
+In 2023 we delivered all our Business Plan priorities except one, which was incorporated into a larger project for delivery in 2024.
+A summary of the anticipated and actual benefits of our 2023 work programme is available with this consultation.